sciactive/pnotify/README.md

 ## Callbacks Module

 The callback options all expect the value to be a callback function.
-If the function returns false on the `beforeOpen` or `beforeClose` callback, that event will be canceled. `beforeInit` and `afterInit` will only work for notices created with the helper functions.
+If the function returns false on the `beforeOpen` or `beforeClose` callback, that event will be canceled.

 `Callbacks: {`
 * `beforeInit`<br>